 Be a resource to Health Canada

 While the new system minimizes Health Canada’s role, the government of Canada will seek to ensure the new program is meeting the needs of patients in Canada.
-The CNMMA will assist in providing the essential date and information for Health Canada to properly evaluate the progress of the new program.
+The CNMMA will assist in providing the essential data and information for Health Canada to properly evaluate the progress of the new program.

 Therapeutic Potential of Cannabis